QGruchet/HuffmanCoding/README.md

 /**
  * Function : testJoin.
  * Return : 'std::string'.
- * Description : Check if we can make a fusion with two trees.
+ * Description : Check if we can merge two trees.
  * */
 std::string Test::testJoin() {}

 /**
  * Function : testGetNodeAtIndex.
  * Return : std::string.
- * Description : Check if we can make a split of a tree.
+ * Description : Check if we can split a tree.
 We should have two trees at the end.
  * */
 std::string Test::testSplit() {}